Selim9-9/Business-on-Online-course/README.md

 ---

-## 📜 License & Usage
+📜 License
+This project is licensed under the MIT License - see the LICENSE file for details.
+🤝 Usage & Permissions

-This dashboard and analysis are available for:
+Feel free to use this dashboard and analysis for:

-- ✅ Educational purposes
-- ✅ Personal course planning
-- ✅ Business strategy development
-- ✅ Market research
+✅ Commercial use - Build your own course business
+✅ Educational purposes - Learn data analysis techniques ✅ Personal projects - Adapt for your own research
+✅ Modifications - Customize for different platforms
+✅ Distribution - Share with fellow entrepreneurs

+Attribution appreciated but not required! 🙏
 ---

 <p align="center">